Jim during Donate Life Month 2025

 Today, just a few months post-transplant, Jim is no longer living with the constant pain that once defined his days.

-“I haven’t been in eye pain for two months where I’d had it for years,” he said.
-“My vision’s not 100% yet, but it’s not cloudy anymore.
-And I’m not in pain.
+“I haven’t been in eye pain since the transplant, where I’d had it for years,” he said.
+“While my vision’s not 100% yet, but it’s not cloudy anymore.
 It’s life changing.”

 His personal experience has deepened the way he approaches families in his professional role.